-- 1. Overall, OAE and its nearest equivalents are seen as relatively less acceptable, more likely to invoke affectively negative feelings, or to be viewed as relatively more or most risky when compared to other carbon removal strategies (Cox et al., 2020; Jobin and Siegrist, 2020; Bertram and Merk, 2020; Shrum et al., 2020; Spence et al., 2021). - 2.
-Concerns about environmental impacts and perceptions of the vulnerability of ocean and marine systems may be determinative of rejection of OAE and its equivalents (Cox et al., 2020; Nawaz et al., 2023b). - 3.
-Interventions perceived as involving dispersal of materials are less desirable than those involving controlled storage (e.g., burial on land or beneath the seabed) (Cooley et al., 2023).
+(1) Overall, OAE and its nearest equivalents are seen as relatively less acceptable, more likely to invoke affectively negative feelings or to be viewed as relatively more or most risky when compared to other carbon removal strategies (Cox, Spence, and Pidgeon 2020; Jobin and Siegrist 2020; Bertram and Merk 2020; Shrum et al. 2020; Spence, Cox, and Pidgeon 2021).

+(2) Concerns about environmental impacts and perceptions of the vulnerability of ocean and marine systems may be determinative of rejection of OAE and its equivalents (Cox, Spence, and Pidgeon 2020; Nawaz, Peterson St-Laurent, and Satterfield 2023).

+(3) Interventions perceived as involving dispersal of materials are less desirable than those involving controlled storage (e.g., burial on land or beneath the seabed) (Cooley et al. 2023).

-- 4. Source materials involving heavy reliance on mining are less likely to be supported (Moosdorf et al., 2014; Spence et al., 2021). - 5.
-Associations of OAE with analogies of waste dispersal or the ocean as "landfill" will likely be aligned with rejection or deep discomfort (Cox et al., 2020; Veland and Merk, 2021). - 6.
-The energy burden of technologies and the status of energy transition activities will likely affect acceptability (Andersen et al., 2022). - 7.
-The justness of the conditions of research and practice will be key and involve at the very least concerns about monitoring (e.g., is there good citizen oversight?) and responsibility of innovators and investors (e.g., is transparency of storage duration clear?
-Is there a polluter pay model in place) (Ingelson et al., 2010). - 8.
-The political and value considerations held by the publics involved will also likely matter (Satterfield et al., 2023; Shrum et al., 2020).
+(4) Source materials involving heavy reliance on mining are less likely to be supported (Moosdorf, Renforth, and Hartmann 2014; Spence, Cox, and Pidgeon 2021).

+(5) Associations of OAE with analogies of waste dispersal or the ocean as 'landfill' will likely be aligned with rejection or deep discomfort (Cox, Spence, and Pidgeon 2020; Veland and Merk 2021).

+(6) The energy burden of technologies and the status of energy transition activities will likely affect acceptability (Andersen et al. 2022).

+(7) The justness of the conditions of research and practice will be key and involve at the very least concerns about monitoring (e.g., is there good citizen oversight?) and responsibility of innovators and investors (e.g., is transparency of storage duration clear?
+Is there a polluter pay model in place (Ingelson, Kleffner, and Nielson 2010).

+(8) The political and value considerations held by the publics involved will also likely matter (Satterfield, Nawaz, and St-Laurent 2023; Shrum et al. 2020).

 Below, we discuss these propositions in reference to the three ways in which people's thinking about new technologies tends to unfold.
 First, judgements about new technologies tend to be linked to or sensitive to the attributes of the technology itself (the features it has and the affective signals associated with those features).
-Second, judgements tend also to be a function of the attributes of those perceiving the technology (their values, social position or ethical evaluations).
-Third, views about how the technology is or might be managed or governed are also determinative of judgements (e.g., what policies exist, the quality of research and monitoring, the existence of community involvement and oversight).
+Second, judgments tend also to be a function of the attributes of those perceiving the technology (their values, social position or ethical evaluations).
+Third, views about how the technology is or might be managed or governed are also determinative of judgements (e.g., what policies exist, the quality of research and monitoring, the existence of community involvement and oversight, etc.).
 As we review these in further detail, we discuss how each has or might be used to research OAE's perceived acceptability, riskiness, or social viability.